 Beetles Non-Toxic Gel Nail Polish

-Beetles is one of the best budget non-toxic gel nail polish brands.
-Great for at-home manicures for less!
+Beetles is one of the best budget-friendly non-toxic gel nail polish brands.
+Great for at-home manicures.

 That means it contains no dibutyl phthalate, formaldehyde, toluene, formaldehyde resin, camphor, triphenyl phosphate, xylene, paraben, phthalate, animal ingredients.

-All Beetles products have also passed the SGS test of Heavy metal and Toxicological risk assessment.
+All Beetles products have also passed the SGS test of Heavy metal and Toxicological risk assessment, as the company reports.

 SGS is a giant multinational company with headquarters in Switzerland.
 It provides quality and safety testing and certification services for manufacturers all over the world.